polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/why-substrate.md

 * [Simulate a network](/tutorials/get-started/simulate-network/)
 * [Add trusted validators](/tutorials/get-started/trusted-network/)

-If you prefer to explore code directly, you can start building in the Developer Playground and consult the API reference to get details about the Rust crates you use.
+If you prefer to explore code directly, you can start building in the [Substrate Playground](https://docs.substrate.io/playground/) and consult the API reference to get details about the Rust crates you use.